 For a client who hasn’t yet put on significant mass but is interested in dipping her toes in the waters of competitions, bikini is usually a good place to start since both the muscle mass required is low and the body fat percentage allowed is higher than the other categories.

 A Joint Journey

-By taking the time to assess your client’s physique and commitment prior to competition training, you can greatly improve her chances of success onstage.
+By taking the time to assess your client’s physique and commitment prior to competition training, you can greatly improve her chances of success on stage at a women’s bodybuilding competition.
 Once she comes to a decision, dive in together and embrace the path ahead.
 You are now ready to embark upon what might just be a life-changing adventure!